 Chasing Creativity – Part 1

 It’s not something I can accurately put into words.
-However, in the 2020 film ‘Resistance’ featuring Jesse Eisenberg, he responds to his unartistic father when asked why he creates, it’s like the urge to use the washroom, he simply cannot hold it in.
-Loosely translated.
+However, in the 2020 film Resistance featuring Jesse Eisenberg, he responds to his unartistic father—when asked why he creates—that it’s like the urge to use the washroom; he simply cannot hold it in.
+Loosely translated, but it’s the closest explanation I’ve ever related to.

 Defacing Property

-I got a call from my Aunt, her mother, not sure if she remembers this, but she wasn’t too happy with what I did and was told sternly not to do it ever again.
+I got a call from my aunt (her mother).
+I’m not sure if she remembers this, but she wasn’t too happy about what I did, and I was sternly told not to do it ever again.

-I’ve always said, I just need a blank canvas, pencil and eraser with uninterrupted time and I’ll be the happiest person in the world.
+I’ve always said: give me a blank canvas, a pencil, an eraser, and uninterrupted time, and I’ll be the happiest person in the world.

 Impulsive Behaviour

-There was another time when I was young, I was scolded and made to sound wasteful for drawing scribbles and nonsense that just came to my mind, in my drawing pad.
+There was another time when I was young that I was scolded—and made to feel wasteful—for drawing scribbles and random nonsense that came to mind in my drawing pad.

-We couldn’t afford much back then but my late father quickly defended me and explained that I should be allowed to express my creativity even if it’s scribbles and nonsense.
-Despite our dire financial situation, which I didn’t realise was bad, my father didn’t let that stop my creativity, even if it seemed wasteful to others.
+We couldn’t afford much back then, but my late father quickly defended me.
+He explained that I should be allowed to express my creativity, even if it was scribbles and nonsense.
+Despite our financial struggles—which I didn’t fully understand at the time—he never let that stop my creativity, even if others thought it was wasteful.

 Finding My Creative Outlet

-Right out of high school, I knew I wasn’t set out for academia or furthering my education like so many of my peers did.
-I didn’t see a point in wasting time and started working for my now cousin-in-law, literally 3 days after school closed.
-He owned a tattoo studio that offered airbrush art on t-shirts.
-So I asked for the opportunity and he gladly gave me a shot, knowing I was a creative like him.
+Right out of high school, I knew I wasn’t cut out for academia or furthering my education like so many of my peers.
+I didn’t see the point in wasting time.
+Three days after school closed, I started working for my now cousin-in-law.
+He owned a tattoo studio that also offered airbrush art on T-shirts.
+I asked for the opportunity, and he gladly gave me a shot, knowing I was a creative like him.

-I was to come up with original creative illustrations customers could select to reproduce on their t-shirt of choice, and eventually do the air-brushing work myself.
+My role was to come up with original illustrations customers could choose from to have airbrushed onto their T-shirts—and eventually to do the airbrushing myself.

 Those were some fun days I’ll never forget, though short-lived.